Texas A&M University Corps of Cadets: Corps structure

-Marquis Alexander, the first black man corps commander, leading the corps staff during a review in 2012.
+Marquis Alexander, the first black corps commander, leading the corps staff during a review in 2012.

 The Corps of Cadets has its own cadet commander, a cadet colonel, the deputy corps commander, the chief of staff, the corps sergeant major and 21 other cadet officers and sergeants.
 The Corps of Cadets is organized and modeled after an army corps including Continental Staff positions in both the Corps leadership and the individual units.

 Corps organization (2024-2025)

 Company F-2 at the SCONA review.